dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

         begin to apply (and in some circumstances, the man's home-state's laws could also restrict his rights to some degree, even in the UK)

-- the concept of transnationalism causes the westphalian paradigm to begin to break down and (at least, to me) it is not very clear what laws apply where.
+- the concept of transnationalism causes the westphalian paradigm to begin to break down. transnationalism makes it less clear how laws and treaty provisions apply.
   - if you have your citizenship revoked as a US citizen, what laws apply to you?
     - if this is for national security purposes, then would you even